eddex/hslu-simple-mep-results/README.md

   - `main.js` file
   - `manifest.json` file
 3. Login to https://addons.mozilla.org/en-US/developers/
-  - HSLU simple MEP results > Edit product page > Upload new version
+  - HSLU simple MEP results > Edit product page > Upload new version.
-  - Download the generated `.xpi` file
+  - Download the generated `.xpi` file.
-  - Change the end of the filename form `-fx.xpi` to `-firefox.xpi`
+  - Change the end of the filename form `-fx.xpi` to `-firefox.xpi`.
-4. Create a new release in this repo and upload the `.xpi` file
-5. Update `updates.json` with the new release.
+4. Update `updates.json` with the new release.
-  - To get the `update_hash` generate the sha256 hash of the file
+  - To get the `update_hash` generate the sha256 hash of the file.
-  - e.g. `Get-Filehash hslu_simple_mep_results-2.0.8-firefox.xpi` in PowerShell
+  - e.g. `Get-FileHash hslu_simple_mep_results-2.0.8-firefox.xpi` in PowerShell.
+5. Push your changes!
+6. Create a new release in this repo and attach the `.xpi` file.